MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Setting this policy controls extension management settings for Microsoft Edge, including any controlled by existing extension-related policies.
 This policy supersedes any legacy policies that might be set.

 This policy maps an extension ID or an update URL to its specific setting only.
 A default configuration can be set for the special ID "*", which applies to all extensions without a custom configuration in this policy.
 With an update URL, configuration applies to extensions with the exact update URL stated in the extension manifest.
+If the 'override_update_url' flag is set to true, the extension is installed and updated using the update URL specified in the [ExtensionInstallForcelist](#extensioninstallforcelist) policy or in 'update_url' field in this policy.
+The flag 'override_update_url' is ignored if the 'update_url' is the Edge Add-ons website update URL.
 For more details, check out the detailed guide to ExtensionSettings policy available at [https://go.microsoft.com/fwlink/?linkid=2161555](https://go.microsoft.com/fwlink/?linkid=2161555).

 To block extensions from a particular third party store, you only need to block the update_url for that store.
 For example, if you want to block extensions from Chrome Web Store, you can use the following JSON.